Krishan-R/Bookmarkt/bookmarkt_flutter/README.md

 - lib/Assets/BookmarktLogo.png - A 2048x2048 transparent copy of the Bookmarkt logo
 - lib/Assets/DrawerImgOriginal - The original copy of the image used in the Drawer
-- lib/Assets/DrawerImg - The cropped and edited Drawer imager
+- lib/Assets/DrawerImg - The cropped and edited Drawer image
-- lib/Models/API requests.dart - Contains all the API requests sent my the mobile application to the server.
+- lib/Models/API requests.dart - Contains all the API requests sent by the mobile application to the server.
 - lib/Models/book.dart - The Book class and its methods
 - lib/Models/bookshelf.dart - The Bookshelf class and its methods
-- lib/Models/navigatorArguments.dart - The NavigatorArguments class which helps transfer data between pages and widgets
+- lib/Models/navigatorArguments.dart - The NavigatorArguments class which transfers data between pages and widgets
 - lib/Models/readingSession.dart - The ReadingSession class and its methods
 - lib/Models/user.dart - The User class and its methods
 - lib/Pages/addBooksToLibrary.dart - Page that allows users to select which books they want to add to a specific bookshelf